 Honors Program in Psychology at Penn

 The Honors Program has been developed to recognize excellence in psychology among Penn undergraduates and to enhance skills related to psychological research.
-There are two primary components to the Honors Program: (1) a substantial, independent research project, and (2) a complementary Honors Seminar.
-Students will be selected to be part of the Honors Program in the Spring of their junior year (see Application Process, below).
-Upon successful completion of all requirements (see Requirements, below), upon graduation the student will be awarded a degree in Psychology with Honors.
+There are two primary components to the Honors Program: (1) a substantial, year-long independent research project, and (2) a complementary Honors Seminar.
+Students will be selected to be part of the Honors Program in the Spring of their junior year (see Application Process below).
+Upon successful completion of all requirements (see Requirements below), upon graduation the student will be awarded a degree in Psychology with Honors.

 Students who wish to graduate with Honors in Psychology must complete a minimum of two semesters of enrollment in research (300-level or a 399) with the same professor during senior year.
 The expectation is that students will work closely with a faculty advisor to develop an independent research project that includes the collection and analysis of data.
 As with all two-semester research projects, honors students must submit a final research paper at the end of their senior year describing their empirical investigation.
 At the end of their senior year, honors students must also present a poster at the Undergraduate Research Fair in the Spring.
 In addition, honors students must present a brief oral presentation to faculty and students in the psychology department in the Spring.